 - Use one of the following methods to determine the amount of common household bleach needed to sanitize the tank. - Multiply "gallons of tank capacity" by 0.13; the result is the ounces of bleach needed to sanitize the tank. - b.
-Multiply "Liters of tank capacity" by 1.0; the result is the milliliters of bleach needed to sanitize the tank. - Mix the proper amount of bleach into a container of water. - Pour the correct amount of solution (water/bleach) into the Fresh Water tank and fill with potable water. - 4.
-Open all faucets (hot and cold) allowing the water to run until the distinct odor of chlorine is detected. - 5.
-The standard solution must have 4 hours of contact time to disinfect completely.
+Multiply "Liters of tank capacity" by 1.0; the result is the milliliters of bleach needed to sanitize the tank. - Mix the proper amount of bleach into a container of water. - Pour the correct amount of solution (water/bleach) into the Fresh Water tank and fill with potable water. - Open all faucets (hot and cold) allowing the water to run until the distinct odor of chlorine is detected. - The standard solution must have 4 hours of contact time to disinfect completely.
 Doubling the solution concentration will allow for contact time of one (1) hour. - 6.
 When the contact time is completed, drain the tank.
 Refill with potable water and flush the plumbing of all sanitizing solution.

-The sanitizing procedure outlined above is in conformance with the approved procedures of RVIA ANSI A 119.2 and the U.S. Public Health Service.
+The sanitizing procedure outlined above is in conformance with the approved procedures of RVIA ANSI A 119.2 and the U.S. Public Health Service

-Drain Valve Locations
+Drain Valve Locations (Lounge)

-The fresh water system has two fresh water line low point drain valves.
-These are located in the wheel well on the passenger side of the vehicle.
-The water heater drain valve is located under the powered ottoman on the drivers side of the vehicle.
+The fresh water system has four fresh water line low point drain valves.
+There are two under the galley, accessed by removing the drawer below the microwave.
+Two are located under the lounge, on the curbside, accessed by removing the cup holders.
+The cup holders lift up and out of the armrest.
+The water heater bypass valve is located under the lounge on the drivers side.